 Australia's No-Fault Divorce System

 In Australia, the principle of no-fault divorce was introduced by the Whitlam Government by way of the Family Law Act 1975.
-This means that the Family Court does not need to consider whether a partner’s actions, such as committing adultery, were to blame for the breakdown of the marriage.
+This means that the Federal Circuit and Family Court of Australia (FCFCA) does not need to consider whether a partner’s actions, such as committing adultery, were to blame for the breakdown of the marriage.
 Under the no-fault divorce system, the only ground for divorce is that the marriage has broken down irretrievably, which is demonstrated by 12 months of separation.
 Parties can even be separated under one roof, so long as they are living “separately and apart”, which essentially means living separate lives.

 The old “fault” system of divorce